flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-09-21-Pack-Dragon.md

 Honestly, they wrote some characters that have personality, they implied a world bigger than what we see in the game, it’s not a bad start.
 Obviously it’s unfinished, and it does not look great, but the idea of a dragon living among humans after seeing their bones scattered around their cave is a cute idea.
 You could go the “dragon learns humans are neat and doesn’t want to kill them anymore” route.
 You could go full cutesy murder for slasher-comedy purposes.
 This isn’t the worst intro to a game I’ve seen.

-I don’t recommend you play some young dev’s unfinished RPG maker project, but I do dec are this dev “not hopeless”.
+I don’t recommend you play some young dev’s unfinished RPG maker project, but I do declare this dev “not hopeless”.
 Big congrats.

 **Recommend: No**